 All Wood Packaging Material moving between the UK and the EU must meet the ISPM15 international standards (heat treated and marked).
 WPM may be subject to official checks either upon entry to the EU or after entry.
-When we leave the EU the biosecurity threat doesn't change so we will continue to take a risk-based approach to checks on WPM as we do now.
-Defra and The Forestry Commission are working closely with industry to identify the options to ensure movements of WPM which are vital for trade continue undisrupted after EU exit.

 What do businesses need to do now?
 10 Steps: